Kshitiz2431/ParkingLot-Assignment/README.md

 3. Paste into the online compiler
 4. Click "Run" to execute the code

-Note: This online compiler supports all features required for this project including Swift concurrency.
+Note: The online compiler supports all features required for this project including Swift concurrency.

 ## Usage